ProKrillz/BigData/README.md

 Create entity for parameter and Fk in propeties

+Create new entity for cordinate where you just FK to GeometryEntity so we dont dublicate data

+Create entity for type and Fk to all entity with type

+Create entity for rel and Fk in link

 Some data updates twize a day, some every hours and most every 10 min and program safe data every 10 min so make so it skips hour data and twize data when its in database.